ghausmann/two_parameter_perturbation/Examples/Small open economy model/Global solution/readme.txt

-The current files in this folder are:
+The current codes in this folder are:

 b_poli_savings_update_soe.m: function to implement endogenous grid method. savings_solution_soe.m: script to solve the SOE model with the endogenous grid method.